-Reference to World Bank Group -(WBG) Environmental Health and Safety (EHS) and Other Guidelines sourced from within the district.
-Hence as per WB's guidance note3, for such workers, Contractor needs to:
+Reference to World Bank Group -(WBG) Environmental Health and Safety (EHS) and Other Guidelines

 The WBG Guidelines of Environmental Health and Safety (WBGEHS) provide detailed guidance note on health and safety requirement and good practices.
-The WBGEHSguidelines are intended to be used in conjunction with Indian legislation on OHS at construction sites and shall be referred by contractor and IAs while finalizing site specific contractor's EHS management plan.
+The WBGEHS guidelines are intended to be used in conjunction with Indian legislation on OHS at construction sites and shall be referred by contractor and IAs while finalizing site specific contractors EHS management plan.

-COVID considerations:Influx of Migrant Labour is likely as there will be a need to perform high skilled jobs which may not be available locally or even within the state.
+COVID considerations: Influx of Migrant Labour is likely as there will be a need to perform high skilled jobs which may not be available locally or even within the state.
 These are likely to come from other states or adjoining states or districts.
 Possibly 10-15 persons are required for highly skilled jobs.
-The remaining - semi-skilled and unskilled labour will be
+The remaining . semi-skilled and unskilled labour will be sourced from within the district.